SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/webhook-connection-microsoft-azure-functions.md

 # Webhook Connection for Microsoft Azure Functions

 You can trigger an Azure Function directly from a Sumo Logic alert by configuring a webhook connection.
-Once you set up the webhook connection you'll have the option to use it in a [Scheduled Search](schedule-searches-webhook-connections.md) or [Monitor] (../../../Visualizations-and-Alerts/Alerts/Monitors.md "Monitors").
+Once you set up the webhook connection you'll have the option to use it in a [Scheduled Search](schedule-searches-webhook-connections.md) or [Monitor](/docs/alerts/monitors).

 For example, you can create a scheduled search that triggers an Azure function when an administrator changes a user’s permissions.
 This function can then update a database to document the changes for audit purposes.